ABOUT THE CLINIC

 CEDEJO seeks to break the cycle of poverty and violence against women by promoting access to basic menstrual health supplies in conjunction with education about puberty, reproductive health, and hygiene.

-CEDEJO offers presentations, workshops and lectures through schools and other organizations in which the following topics are discussed: women’s empowerment, domestic violence, gender equality, STDs, prenatal care and childbirth, family planning, risks of teen pregnancy, and hygiene and health.
-WAYS YOU CAN HELPGIVE A DONATION.
+CEDEJO offers presentations, workshops, and lectures through schools and other organizations in which the following topics are discussed: women’s empowerment, domestic violence, gender equality, STDs, prenatal care and childbirth, family planning, risks of teen pregnancy, and hygiene and health.

 CHALLENGE & MOTIVATE EACH OTHER.